Staal22/PicoSat/README.md

 # PicoSat

-PicoSat is a learning project to familiarize myself with SAT solving algorithm like DPLL and brush up on my C++.
+PicoSat is a learning project to familiarize myself with SAT solving and algorithms like DPLL, also to brush up on my C++.
 It is a relatively lightweight solver that only uses atomic cut and unit propagation.

 On my shitty Ryzen 5 2600 it can solve clause sets with a little over 100,000 clauses before timing out (taking longer than 30s).